 Face Wash: I’ve started oil cleansing and my face has never looked better!

 Makeup: This was one of my more recent areas to overhaul.
 The idea of switching to all natural makeup overwhelmed me!
 There are so many toxic ingredients in conventional makeup, though, so I knew I had to.
 I found a couple of sites that implement strict standards on the brands they allow, and I pretty much stick to those.
 My go-to is usually Aillea or The Detox Market.
 If you want more info on how to shop for clean beauty, I put together this post with some of my favorite brands and websites.

 Hairspray: My newest all-natural purchase was a sugar based hair spray that my hair stylist showed me!
 It’s from oWay Oranics and works so well.
 Plus, it smells amazing.

 Deodorant: My favorite for almost a year has been Schmidt’s.
 I haven’t found a scent I don’t like!

 I’m sure I’m forgetting a lot of things on this list, because so many of them are second nature to us now.
 Like I said before, this list didn’t happen overnight.
 We gradually swapped out products as we found more natural solutions, and the process has taken years.
-It’s been drastically sped up and simplified since becoming a Young Living member, though.
-I was so hesitant to become a member when I first started, but it has more than paid for itself over the last year!
-It has definitely made my non-toxic living journey a lot easier.
+If you want to start living a more non-toxic life, try making some of these swaps in your own home.

 I forgot to mention: When I first got started, I didn’t know the first thing about what ingredients to look out for in my products.
 I just knew that the conventional choices were bad.
 Because of this, I was the victim of greenwashing several times.
 We can’t take things at face value anymore.
 We can’t just assume that because a company boasts about being natural or using essential oils that it means they’re actually safe.

 The only way to truly know that a product is safe is to read the ingredients.
 Don’t know what to avoid?
 No worries!
 I put together a super handy list to help you get started.
-You can get your own copy from my resource library by signing up for my newsletter right here!
+You can get your own copy, along with several other great clean living resources by signing up for my newsletter right here.